Meeting Targets and Maintaining Epidemic Control (EpiC)

 - Mobilizes increased domestic, sustainable funding sources for national HIV programs.

-- Provides technical assistance to local partners to help prepare them to accept direct funding.
+- Provides capacity strengthening to local partners to help prepare them to accept direct funding.

 - Helps to identify ways to capitalize on local technical and management expertise.